dynarithmic/Twainsave/README.md

 3) The **--thumbnail** option has been renamed to **--scale**.

 3) Running **twainsave.exe** without command-line parameters will default to displaying the TWAIN Select Source dialog box.
 If a device is selected, will allow the user to acquire and save the file to a BMP file.
-The resulting BMP file will be have a randomly generated file name (using a **.BMP** extension).
+The resulting BMP file will have a randomly generated file name (using a **.BMP** extension).

 4) Running **twainsave.exe** without a --filename setting, but with a --filetype setting: If a device is selected, the name of the file will be randomly generated, with a file extension that matches the file type specified.